How to Sign a Passport?

 Answer:

 Question: My son, James, is 15 years old.
 He and I live in Connecticut.
 We are flying to China on July 15th.
-I just found out that his passport already expired in March 2017.
-His father and I got divorce in 2008.
+I just found out that his passport had already expired in March 2017.
+His father and I got divorced in 2008.
 He has been living in China since then.
 We do not have much contact with him.
 It would be impossible for me to get him to sign on David’s passport application form.
 What should I do?

 Answer: